devsacti/ITservice/README.md

 The front-end has become more independent of the back-end like Android apps.

-In this Context,
+In this Context, I think,

-I think the existing backend area has been transformed by faithful to the concept of 'receiving and responding to data requests'
+the existing backend area canbe regared as API which is faithful to the concept of 'receiving and responding to data requests'.

-to API. and, A Restful API is an API that effectively responds to a request with appropriate information from resources.
+and, A Restful API is an API that effectively responds to a request with appropriate information from resources.

 ## Implementations of Web Application
 (TO ME) WEB APP = Front + Back = Client + API